obonaventure/cnp3/book/network/network.rst

  - the `127.0.0.1/32` IPv4 address assigned by convention to its loopback address
  - one `A.B.C.D/p` IPv4 address assigned to each of its :math:`n` datalink layer interfaces

-Such a host will maintain a routing table that contains one entry for its loopback address and one entry for each subnet identifier assigned to its interfaces.
-Furthermore, the host will usually utilise one of its interfaces as the `default` interface when sending packets that are not addressed to a directly connected destination.
+Such a host maintains a routing table that contains one entry for its loopback address and one entry for each subnet identifier assigned to its interfaces.
+Furthermore, the host usually uses one of its interfaces as the `default` interface when sending packets that are not addressed to a directly connected destination.
 This is represented by the `default` route : `0.0.0.0/0` that is associated to one interface.

 When a transport protocol running on the host requests the transmission of a segment, it usually provides to the IPv4 layer the IPv4 destination address in addition to the segment [#fdfflag]_.
-The IPv4 implementation will first perform a longest prefix match with the destination address in its routing table.
-The lookup will return the identification of the interface that must be used to send the packet.
-The host can then create the IPv4 packet that will contain the segment.
-The source IPv4 address of the packet will be the IPv4 address of the host on the interface returned by the longest prefix match.
+The IPv4 implementation first performs a longest prefix match with the destination address in its routing table.
+The lookup returns the identification of the interface that must be used to send the packet.
+The host can then create the IPv4 packet that contains the segment.
+The source IPv4 address of the packet is the IPv4 address of the host on the interface returned by the longest prefix match.
 The `Protocol` field of the packet is set to the identification of the local transport protocol that created the segment.
 The `TTL` field of the packet is set to the default `TTL` used by the host.
 The host must now choose the packet's `Identification`.
-This `Identification` is important if the packet becomes fragmented in the network as it ensures that the destination will be able to reassemble the received fragments.
+This `Identification` is important if the packet becomes fragmented in the network as it ensures that the destination is able to reassemble the received fragments.
 Ideally, a sending host should never send twice a packet with the same `Identification` to the same destination host to ensure that all fragments are correctly reassembled by the destination.
 Unfortunately, with a 16 bits `Identification` field and an expected MSL of 2 minutes, this implies that the maximum bandwidth to a given destination is limited to roughly 286 Mbps.
 With a more realistic 1500 bytes MTU, that bandwidth drops to 6.4 Mbps :rfc:`4963` if fragmentation must be possible [#fiddf]_.
 This is very low and is another reason why hosts are highly encouraged to avoid fragmentation.
 If despite of this the MTU of the outgoing interface is smaller than the packet's length, the packet is fragmented.
 Finally, the packet's checksum is computed before transmission.

 When a host receives an IPv4 packet destined to itself, there are several operations that it must perform.
 First, it must check the packet's checksum.
 If the checksum is incorrect, the packet is discarded.
 Then, it must check whether the packet has been fragmented.
 If yes, the packet is passed to the reassembly algorithm described earlier.
 Otherwise, the packet must be passed to the upper layer.
 This is done by looking at the `Protocol` field (`6` for TCP, `17` for UDP).
 If the host does not implement the transport layer protocol corresponding to the received `Protocol` field, it sends a `Protocol unreachable` ICMP message to the sending host.
 If the received packet contains an ICMP message (`Protocol` field set to `1`), the processing is more complex.
-An `Echo-request` ICMP message will trigger the transmission of an `ICMP Echo-reply` message.
+An `Echo-request` ICMP message triggers the transmission of an `ICMP Echo-reply` message.
 The other types of ICMP messages indicate an error that was caused by a previously transmitted packet.
 These ICMP messages are usually forwarded to the transport protocol that sent the erroneous packet.
 This can be done by inspecting the contents of the ICMP message that includes the header and the first 64 bits of the erroneous packet.
 If the IP packet did not contain options, which is the case for most IPv4 packets, the transport protocol can find in the first 32 bits of the transport header the source and destination ports to determine the affected transport flow.
 This is important for Path MTU discovery for example.

 When a router receives an IPv4 packet, it must first check the packet's checksum.
 If the checksum is invalid, it is discarded.
 Otherwise, the router must check whether the destination address is one of the IPv4 addresses assigned to the router.
-If so, the router must behave as a host and processes the packet as described above.
+If so, the router must behave as a host and process the packet as described above.
 Although routers mainly forward IPv4 packets, they sometimes need to be accessed as hosts by network operators or network management software.

 If the packet is not addressed to the router, it must be forwarded on an outgoing interface according to the router's routing table.
 The router first decrements the packet's `TTL`.
 If the `TTL` reaches `0`, a `TTL Exceeded` ICMP message is sent back to the source.
 As the packet header has been modified, the checksum must be recomputed.
 Fortunately, as IPv4 uses an arithmetic checksum, a router can incrementally update the packet's checksum as described in :rfc:`1624`.
 Then, the router performs a longest prefix match for the packet's destination address in its forwarding table.
-If the lookup does not return a match, the router must return a `Destination unreachable` ICMP message to the source.
+If no match is found, the router must return a `Destination unreachable` ICMP message to the source.
 Otherwise, the lookup returns the interface over which the packet must be forwarded.
 Before forwarding the packet over this interface, the router must first compare the length of the packet with the MTU of the outgoing interface.
 If the packet is smaller than the MTU, it is forwarded.
 Otherwise, a `Fragmentation needed` ICMP message is sent if the `DF` flag was sent or the packet is fragmented if the `DF` was not set.

 .. sidebar:: Longest prefix match in IP routers